Bright Futures Bursaries and Scholarships

 Bright Futures Bursaries

-Bright Futures Bursaries (Help with Fees) and scholarships are not the same.
-Bright Futures Bursaries are awarded on formal assessment of proven financial need and after a thorough form of means-testing, but your daughter will still have to show academic ability.
-Bright Futures Bursaries will be reassessed every year and if your financial situation changes, so will the amount of any bursary.
-At St Catherine’s, scholarships are awarded on merit and may be offered for academic excellence, or for exceptional talent in Art, Textiles, Drama, Music or Sport.
-Scholarships are not means-tested.
+Bright Futures Bursaries (Help with Fees) and Scholarships are not the same.
+Bursaries are awarded on formal assessment of proven financial need and after a thorough form of means-testing.
+However, your daughter will still have to show academic ability and pass our entrance examination.
+Bursaries will be reassessed every year and if your financial situation changes, so will the amount of any bursary.

 Bright Futures Bursaries/Help with Fees

 The School offers a number of means-tested places to girls at age 7 (Year 3), age 11 (Year 7) and at Sixth Form.
 Help can be provided up to 100% of the fees.
-We also cover essential extras such as uniform, iPad, trips, music tuition and The Duke of Edinburgh’s Award Scheme etc. Help with fees is provided by the school and by generous individuals who choose to support girls’ education through the Bursary Fund.
+We also cover essential extras such as uniform, iPad, trips, music tuition and The Duke of Edinburgh’s Award Scheme etc. Help with fees is provided by the school and by generous individuals who choose to support girls’ education through the Bright Futures Bursary Programme.

-- If you would like to consider making an application for help with fees, please contact the Senior School Registrar - Mrs Clare Woodgates - admissions@stcatherines.info
+- If you would like to consider making an application for help with fees, please contact the Senior School Registrar - Mrs Clare Woodgates - admissions@stcatherines.info or the Prep School Registrar - Mrs Kate Bishop - prepadmissions@stcatherines.info

 Scholarships